 The atmosphere at Kempston Academy is one of calm, orderly progress and mutual respect.
 The school operates with clear routines and high expectations for behaviour, which students understand and value.
 This structured environment provides a safe foundation for learning, allowing students to focus on their academic and personal goals.

 Mr Paul House has led the school as Headteacher during this pivotal period of growth, supported by a dedicated senior leadership team.
-Under his direction, the academy has fostered a culture where excellence, aspiration, and strong relationships are at the heart of daily life.
+Under his direction, the academy has fostered a culture where excellence, aspiration, and strong relationships are central to daily life.
 The school's values of attaining ambitious goals, demonstrating respect and responsibility, taking opportunities, and working together are evident in the positive interactions between staff and students.

 As part of the Chiltern Learning Trust, the academy benefits from a collaborative network of schools, sharing best practices and resources to enhance the educational experience.
 This partnership has brought stability and a renewed sense of purpose to the Kempston community, ensuring that the school remains a vibrant and evolving place to learn.

 At GCSE, Kempston Academy is working steadily to improve outcomes for all students.
-In the most recent results published in 2024, the school achieved an average Attainment 8 score of 37.3.
-While this is lower than the England average, the school's Progress 8 score of -0.09 indicates that students are making progress broadly in line with their peers nationally from their various starting points.
-This score places the academy in line with approximately 35% of schools in England (FindMySchool ranking).
+In the 2024-25 / 2025 dataset, the school achieved an average Attainment 8 score of 40.3.
+The school's Progress 8 score of -0.09 indicates that students are making progress broadly in line with their peers nationally from their various starting points, while its GCSE academic ranking of 3,406th out of 3,895 places attainment below the national midpoint.

-Approximately 32.2% of students achieved a grade 5 or above in both English and mathematics GCSEs, compared to the England average of 45.9%.
-These figures reflect an inclusive intake and a curriculum that values a wide range of subjects, with 5.6% of students achieving the English Baccalaureate (Ebacc) at grade 5 or above.
+Approximately 35.5% of students achieved a grade 5 or above in both English and mathematics GCSEs, and 54.2% achieved grade 4 or above in both subjects.
+These figures reflect an inclusive intake and a curriculum that values a wide range of subjects, with 10.2% of students achieving the English Baccalaureate (Ebacc) at grade 5 or above.

 England ranks and key metrics (where available)